Unlocking the Power of GANs in Non-Autoregressive Text Generation: Experiment

 \subsection{Experiment Setup}

-The experiment covers both unconditional generation and conditional generation to evaluate model performance under the IIS comprehensively.
-For the unconditional generation, we follow previous work~\cite{DBLP:conf/nips/dAutumeMRR19, ren2022} and evaluate model performance on two datasets: the COCO Image Caption Dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}\footnote{\url{https://cocodataset.org}} and the EMNLP 2017 News Dataset\footnote{\url{http://www.statmt.org/wmt17/}}.
+The experiment covers both unconditional generation and conditional generation to evaluate model performance comprehensively.
+For the unconditional generation, the task is to generate sentences whose distribution can be as close as to the target sets.
+We follow the settings of previous work~\citep{DBLP:conf/nips/dAutumeMRR19, ren2022} and use sentences from two datasets: the COCO Image Caption Dataset~\citep{DBLP:conf/eccv/LinMBHPRDZ14}\footnote{\url{https://cocodataset.org}} and the EMNLP 2017 News Dataset\footnote{\url{http://www.statmt.org/wmt17/}}.
 The size of training sets of the COCO dataset and the EMNLP dataset are set to be 50,000 and 200,000, respectively.
-The COCO dataset can help us evaluate model performance in short sentence generation, while the EMNLP dataset focuses on long sentence generation.
+The COCO dataset can support evaluations in short sentence generation, while the EMNLP dataset focuses on long sentence generation.
 For the conditional generation, we randomly select 100,000 sentences from the Yelp Dataset\footnote{\url{https://www.yelp.com/dataset}} as training data and use emotion labels (positive or negative) as conditions.